craigermcgreger/NTCIP_8008/docs/overview.md

 When comments are submitted, maintainers (and other followers) are notified.
-If the comment is submitted as an issue (as opposed to a discussion item), the maintainer triages the issue by determing its relevance, classification (e.g., bug, documentation issue), and priority.
+If the comment is submitted as an issue (as opposed to a discussion item), the maintainer triages the issue by determining its relevance, classification (e.g., bug, documentation issue), and priority.
 If needed, the maintainer can discuss the issue with the commentor or sponsoring WG to ensure consensus from the broader community.
 As a result of the review, the issue can be accepted, merged